-Measure Average Turnaround l Time for Clasina Delinguent and Other Accounts (Days)

-Short Definition: The average number of days it takes to close accounts (cases), beginning with when they are created on the agency's Work Manager (a mainframe inventory system) and ending on their closure date during the reporting period.
+Maacura Average' Turnaround l Time for C locina Delingue nt and Oth er Accounts (Da [,] ve) Measure.
+Avelage Iuliaivuli TO SILIC Dellillade ille alle out EL ALLUUIIIG IDA A' I - J - ated on the agency's Work Manager (a mainframe inventory system) and ending on their closure date during the reporting period.
 The time an account is assigned to a private collection agency is not included in this measure.